gitbls/ndm/README.md

     * `sudo apt-get install bind9 isc-dhcp-server`
     * `sudo systemctl stop isc-dhcp-server` &mdash; For some bizarre reason, the installer starts an unconfigured dhcp server.
 Stop it so it can be configured.
     * `sudo systemctl stop bind9` &mdash; Bind9 starts as well, completely unconfigured.
 Not very useful, so stop it.
+    * I **strongly** recommend that you disable the DHCP server (`sudo systemctl disable isc-dhcp-server`) until you're ready to go live with it.

+        You'll still be able to stop and start the service, but this will ensure that the service doesn't *accidentally* start after a reboot.
+When you're ready to go live with it you can enable and start it with `sudo systemctl enable --now isc-dhcp-server`.

 * sudo edit /etc/default/isc-dhcp-server to set the INTERFACESV4 setting, e.g., INTERFACESv4=eth0